How to sell online internationally with Shopify

 Concerns about additional taxes or fees are one of the biggest obstacles for buyers looking to purchase from a foreign site.

 Buyers want and need to know whether the total on the checkout page is the amount that the shop will charge their card.
-And confusion surrounding this can cause everything from lost sales to chargebacks.
+Confusion surrounding this can lead to everything from lost sales to chargebacks.

 Shopify international sites collect duty and import taxes directly at checkout.
 Customers will enjoy complete clarity into their total cost, and you can be sure that your shop complies with local requirements.

 Worried about managing your site after you expand?
-Shopify simplifies the process by letting you manage all your settings across markets from a single place.
+Shopify simplifies the process by allowing you to manage all your settings across markets from a single location.

 At the same time, Shopify provides data and insights from past customer behaviour to help you make informed decisions.
 Review your business’s current performance in your selected markets and optimise to improve your international success.